2023-01-12 Created initial post

 The main purpose of the CHGP is to support the long term sustainability of the Hub and its token, ATOM, through the funding of small to medium size projects that aim to improve Cosmos Hub’s core technology, products and ecosystem.

 With CHGP, we seek to boost community participation and unlock its collective intelligence by encouraging individual and team-based initiatives.
-Grants will be assigned ranging from 1,000 to 100,000 ATOM per proposal, and will focus on open source code and ecosystem initiatives that create value for ATOM holders.
+Grants will be assigned ranging from 10,000 to 1,000,000 USD per proposal, and will focus on open source code and ecosystem initiatives that create value for ATOM holders.

 An area where a Grant Program can have a long lasting impact is through the gathering and publishing of thematic areas for future value-added projects.
 By gathering and publishing ideas from across the community, the CHGP website can be a place where builders learn about ideas for value-added project proposals with community interest already voiced.